About Our Geckos

 In 2001, a while after I had moved out, I finally began putting together my existing reptile collection, with the blessing of some really patient and supportive roommates.
 I started with pythons of various species and I made up for lost time by putting together a pretty legit collection rather quickly.
 It wasn't long before the idea of doing this for a living started swirling around in my head again.
 It just didn't sound like a very doable idea, at least not quite yet...but I was still interested.

 I got my first crested geckos in late 2002, after reading an article about them.
-At the time, my main focus was on pythons.
-The idea of crested geckos being a gecko that doesn't require live insects is initially what grabbed my attention.
-I started buying quite a few crested geckos and eventually began breeding them in 2003 - my first crested gecko hatched on January 4, 2004.
-By then, I had absolutely fallen in love with the species for a variety of reasons, and I registered the domain name (acreptiles.com) on February 18, 2004.
+By the summer of 2003 it had gone from curiosity to a strong interest.
+By the end of 2003, it had become a little bit of an obsession.
+At the time, my main focus was on pythons, mostly carpet pythons and other Morelia species.
+The idea of crested geckos being a gecko that doesn't require live insects is initially what grabbed my attention and then the morphs got my attention.
+It was the potential for selective breeding and genetic mutations that flipped the switch to that lightbulb in my head.
+By 2004, I had started buying quite a few crested geckos.
+I had begun breeding them by the end of 2003 - my first crested gecko hatched on January 4, 2004.
+By then, I had fallen in love with the species for a variety of reasons, and I registered this domain name (acreptiles.com) on February 18, 2004.

-Ironically, in October of 2004, my employer of 5 years closed the facility I worked at, offering me a job for better money, but in South Dakota.
-I wasn't interested in moving out of state, so I opted for a small severance package.
+Ironically, in October of 2004, the large computer company I had been with for 5 years closed their Kansas City office.
+They offered me a job for better money, but it would be in South Dakota.
+I wasn't interested in moving out of state, so I opted for a small severance package and set out to do this.
 Having seen how quickly the popularity of crested geckos was growing, I made the decision to take a shot at breeding reptiles full-time.
-Before too long, my focus on pythons gave way to the idea of specializing in designer crested geckos.